 Therefore, the null hypothesis must be false, and therefore you reject the null hypothesis.
 On the other hand, if the p-value is higher than your adopted significance level, you cannot reject the null hypothesis.

 Many research papers, including this study, employ this 5% threshold.
 This is merely an accepted convention, not some deeply revered number.
-Mathematically, this threshold is denoted by the Greek symbol α (alpha), such that a confidence level of 5% is written as α=0.05 (because 5% = 5/100 = 0.05).
+Mathematically, this threshold is denoted by the Greek symbol α (alpha), such that an alpha level (also known as significance level) of 5% is written as α=0.05 (because 5% = 5/100 = 0.05).
 If the result of your test statistic yields an outcome (p-value) smaller than 0.05, then your result is statistically significant.
 Say you get a p-value of 0.02.
 0.02 is less than 0.05, so you’re good.

 Now, one last word.
 If you’re not happy with a 5% threshold, i.e. if you feel that the chance of mistakenly rejecting the null hypothesis 5% of the time is too high for your comfort, then you can choose to adopt a smaller number (e.g. 1% or 0.01) for your study.
 That means that your p-value has to be less than 0.01 in order for your result to be statistically significant.
 The choice of threshold boils down to the following question: what level of risk of wrongly rejecting the null hypothesis am I happy with?
 5%?
 3% 1%?”
 Many papers use 5%.
 Some choose a more stringent threshold.